WonderificEntertainment/CCtoHou/README.md

 ## Houdini HDA Information

-I currently have only a Houdini Indie License, which allows me to produce Limited Commercial use digital assets (`.hdalc`).
+This repo contains the Limited Commercial Use Houdini Digital Asset (HDA).

-When the first v1.0 release is ready, I will also publish the HDA on [Orbolt](https://www.orbolt.com/) for free.
+Beginning with the first v1.0 production-ready release, this project will also be published on [Orbolt](https://www.orbolt.com/) for free in order to provide an unrestricted HDA.

 ## Setup Instructions